EAGer: Entropy-Aware GEneRation for Adaptive Inference-Time Scaling: Experimental Setting and Results

 \subsection{Results}

 \paragraph{\eagerinit{} and \eager{} yield significant savings in computation.} Figure~\ref{fig:efficiency-performance} (top row) illustrates the efficiency advantages of \eagerinit{} and \eager{} across all benchmarks and model scales.
 Starting with \eagerinit{}, the total number of generated tokens is typically less than half of that required by \default{}.
 Building on this, \eager{} (and \eageradapt{}) leverages a small fraction of the saved budget to further improve accuracy, while still generating substantially fewer sequences than \default{}.
 On the performance side, \eager{} consistently achieves higher Pass Rate accuracy than \default{}, indicating superior performance per unit of computation.
-It is worth noting that the performance of SmolLM 3B is $0.0$ across all metrics in the parallel-sampling setting.
+It is worth noting that the performance of SmolLM 3B is nearly $0.0$ across all metrics in the parallel-sampling setting.
 This is caused by the generation of sequences in which the same tokens are repeatedly produced (e.g., ``The answer is: The answer is: The ...").
 This effect, along with the effect of temperature is discussed in Appendix \ref{app:effect_of_temperature}.

 \paragraph{Saturation is a good proxy for budget reallocation.} In the absence of target labels, \eageradapt{} reallocates additional budget to saturating prompts as a proxy for identifying challenging cases.
-Table~\ref{tab:budget-on-M} reports results across all benchmarks and models\footnote{The \eagerinit{} results in Table~\ref{tab:budget-on-M} differ from those reported elsewhere because we fix the threshold to $\theta = 2.0$ for the \eageradapt{} experiments.
-In this context, \eagerinit{} is treated as the first step of the overall process.
-In other sections, \eagerinit{} is evaluated as an independent decoding strategy with its optimal threshold selected for both efficiency and performance (see Section~\ref{sec:threshold} for details and Appendix~\ref{app:generation-params} for threshold selection transparency).}.
+Table~\ref{tab:budget-on-M} reports results across all benchmarks and models.
 On average, this strategy not only achieves substantial token savings during generation, but also improves exploration, yielding higher Pass@k compared to the \default{} baseline.
 In other words, \eageradapt{} saves a large fraction of compute while at the same time uncovering more successful reasoning paths.

 For comparison, Table~\ref{tab:budget-on-M} also reports the full \eager{} approach.
 While it benefits from the unfair advantage of access to target labels, redirecting budget to saturating sequences still achieves the second-best performance in most settings.